vipulnaik/diet-exercise-health/profile-information/health-profile.md

 * Each atherogenic particle has exactly one Apo B-100 on it.

-* Apo B-100 has a fixed molecular mass, so measuring the density (mass perunit volume) is equivalent to measuring the molar concentration.
+* Apo B-100 has a fixed molecular mass, so measuring the density (mass per unit volume) is equivalent to measuring the molar concentration.

 The upshot is that Apo B is good as a single numeric measure of atherogenic particle concentration.